rogerbinns/apsw/doc/build.rst

   sqlite3.c, `but they are harmless <https://sqlite.org/faq.html#q17>`_

-The extension just turns into a single file apsw.so (Linux/Mac) or apsw.pyd (Windows).
-(More complicated name on Pythons implementing :pep:`3149`).
+The extension just turns into a single directory `apsw`.
 You don't need to install it and can drop it into any directory that is more convenient for you and that your code can reach.
 To just do the build and not install, leave out *install* from the lines above.
 (Use *build_ext --inplace* to have the extension put in the main directory.)

 The test suite will be run.
 It will print the APSW file used, APSW and SQLite versions and then run lots of tests all of which should pass.